Thanksgiving Looks for Grown-ass Women

 There are many styles of shirtdresses; for Thanksgiving, one that isn't fitted on the bottom half and hits around the knees to the ankles is a safe bet.
 It could be taffeta or twill, corduroy or denim, matte jersey or silk.
 It could feel modern or retro.
 Go with a print or a solid; just the style of this dress will feel seasonally and holiday appropriate.

-A blouse dress is the same concept as a shirtdress, but instead of focusing on the buttoning down the front, it has a more subtle closure but the details of a blouse.
+A blouse dress is the same concept as a shirtdress, but instead of focusing on the buttoning down the front, it has a more subtle closure while retaining the details of a blouse.
 Tie neck, ruffle trim, smocked yoke, puffed sleevesโall those pretty details of a blouse are found this season in dresses of varying lengths.

 A wrap dress is a great alternative for such occasions.
 Just look for a style with a neckline you find comfortable to wear even if you are sitting.
 Often, a dress that looks lovely standing in a fitting room or in front of your bedroom mirror changes and ends up with a lower neckline once seated.